The Office of Practice Innovation, Partnerships and Policy guides the development

 Sabra Custer, Associate Professor

-interprofessional education rotation at the clinic.
+during their interprofessional education rotation at the clinic.

 Associate Dean for Practice Innovation, Partnerships & Policy